corrode/corrode.github.io/content/blog/compile-time-invariants.md

 }
 ```

-Note that we needed to introduce a special case for a single element.
+Note that we have to introduce a special case for a single element.
 That's because we need to know the value `N` for our type parameter, but
-we can only do so if the macro is called with at least two elements.
+it varies depending on the number of elements in `rest`.

 Our trait implementations now expect a `const` parameter, e.g.: